jgauffin/Griffin.Data/docs/Querying/Queries.md

 ## Invoke it

-To invoke the query to get a result, use the `Session` class.
+Use the' Session' class to invoke the query to get a result.

 ```csharp
 var result = await Session.Query(new ListActiveUsers());